-- A conservative and proactive financial policy, through which Koc remains in a net cash position over time. - Our assumption of dividends, management fees, and interest income of TRY25 billion-TRY27 billion in 2023, compared with TRY8.7 billion in 2022.

-- Operating costs of about TRY3.0 billion in 2023, increasing from about TRY2.5 billion in 2022 due to domestic inflation. - Annual interest expense of about TRY1.6 billion in 2023, decreasing from TRY1.7 billion in 2022 due to the March 2023 bond repayment that offsets the TRY devaluation. - Dividend payments of TRY6.5 billion in 2023, compared with TRY2.8 billion in 2022. - No major new investments or share buybacks.
+- A conservative and proactive financial policy, through which Koc remains in a net cash position over time. - Dividends, management fees, and interest income of TRY25 billion-TRY27 billion in 2023, of which about TRY24 billion of dividends has already been cashed to date, compared with TRY8.7 billion in 2022. - Operating costs of about TRY3.0 billion in 2023, increasing from about TRY2.5 billion in 2022 due to domestic inflation. - Annual interest expense of about TRY1.6 billion in 2023, decreasing from TRY1.7 billion in 2022 due to the March 2023 bond repayment that offsets the TRY devaluation. - Dividend payments of TRY6.5 billion in 2023, compared with TRY2.8 billion in 2022. - No new investments or share buybacks.